f-gougeon/ITC-Suite_Docs/README.md

 __Figure 4 -__ List of ITC-Suite programs available under ArcGIS or ArcGIS Pro

+Instead,,, make a real list a a one liner explantion of each program

 The Suite can be used from a Windows "Command Prompt" window or a Linux shell window

 Point to the various manuals

-Point the various paper via Publications_X.html
+Point the all papera via Publications_X.html